 Homemade Roasted Red Pepper Hummus is the best healthy afternoon snack.
-Loaded with red peppers, chickpeas, tahini, lemon juice and garlic this recipes is great served with veggies or crackers.
+Loaded with red peppers, chickpeas, tahini, lemon juice and garlic this clean eating recipe is delicious served with veggies and crackers.

 That’s right – hummus just so happens to be the ultimate in healthy snacks. …In case you didn’t already know – it is!